The Story

 with the Producer

-Our actors had nine rehearsals to memorize blocking, learn ninety minutes of lines, and perfect their performances.
-Meanwhile, our crew spent fourteen days planning and practicing their blocking.
+Our actors had nine rehearsals to memorize blocking, learn 90 minutes of lines, and perfect their performances.
+Meanwhile, our crew spent 14 days planning and practicing blocking.
 Seamlessly moving a camera and sound crew through a party of 50 actors and extras was like choreographing a Broadway musical on the Jersey Turnpike.

 The Producer working with the Director

 I wrote THE LAST HURRAH as a single continuous scene to emulate the comedic momentum of live theater.
-It was a wonderful and fantastic challenge to create 108 pages of dialog in a single location.
-I wanted to see if I could arc fifteen characters without a single cut.
+It was a wonderful challenge creating 108 pages of dialog in a single location.
+I wanted to see if I could arc 15 characters without a single cut.
 And hopefully create something fun and entertaining in the process.

 Filming THE LAST HURRAH was tremendously exciting and the teamwork between cast and crew was exhilarating.
 Given the enormous pressure of capturing the single take, I can tell you the shoot was a Herculean accomplishment for our actors and for our crew.
 I am extremely grateful to see the sense of fun and friendship we felt on set shining through in the movie.
 I hope when people watch THE LAST HURRAH, they feel like they’re spending time with great friends.